-Kaiser Pass is a high mountain pass at an elevation of 2.803m (9,196ft) above the sea level located in Fresno County, California, USA.
-The road to the summit is called Kaiser Pass Road.
-It’s a narrow, bumpy road that connects Huntington Lake to Florence and Edison lakes, in the Huntington Lake.
-The first 7 miles of road are a fairly consistent climb to Kaiser Pass itself.
-It’s one of the highest mountain roads of California.
+Kaiser Pass is a high mountain pass at an elevation of 2.803m (9,196ft) above the sea level located in Fresno County, in the central portion of the U.S. state of California.
+It’s one of the highest roads of California.

 Is Kaiser Pass open?

 The road is closed to vehicular traffic in the winter.
 It is typically open from late May through mid-November.
-The first 5 miles of the Kaiser Pass road is a nice smooth two lanes highway; then the last 12 miles turns into a rather narrow and curvy more or less one lane road but paved.
-You can only drive about 20 MPH.
-There are only 3 areas that are cliffy.
 Winter driving in the Sierra National Forest, may require tire chains & cables.
 Be prepared for rapidly changing conditions.

 Pic: Corey Hass